MicrosoftDocs/windows-powershell-docs/docset/windows/smbshare/new-smbmultichannelconstraint.md

 ```

 ## DESCRIPTION
 The **New-SmbMultichannelConstraint** cmdlet creates a Server Message Block (SMB) multi-channel constraint for the specified server.
+This constraint applies to the Default instance of SMB used for normal sharing.
+It does not apply to SMB-using application instances like Storage Replica, Storage Spaces Direct SBL, or CSV.

 ## EXAMPLES